 The red-hot impressionist market is further illustrated by the sale of Cezanne's Card Players for a world-record price of $259 million in February 2002.
 Further information is available on our most expensive paintings page.

 Given the market trends summarised above, and the fame and importance of Impression: Sunrise, we consider that it would sell for c.
 US$250-350 million if it were ever to come onto the market.

 ‘Impression, Sunrise’ was displayed to the public at the First Impressionist Exhibition in the spring of 1874.

-In contrast to the official Paris Salon, organised by a strict panel of conservative judges, the Impressionist exhibition allowed the artists to exhibit the kind of work they wanted to create.
+In contrast with the official Paris Salon, organised by a panel of conservative judges, the first impressionist exhibition allowed the impressionists to exhibit the kind of work they wanted to create.